From Teachers & Leaders in Education:

 ‘My daughter was excited about starting secondary school and naturally apprehensive about what to expect.
 There was a lot to adjust to between early morning start, new bus trip, working out timing on getting to the bus on time before and after school, navigating the school itself, getting to class on time, having the right textbooks from the lockers, remembering what to bring home and indeed bring in to school.
 There was also the meeting of her new classmates, getting to know them and finding her way through developing the friendships she made and meeting all her new teachers and getting to know what they expect of her.
 It seems to me there were discussions and encouragement around all of these elements along with guidance and feedback from the teachers on her progress and areas to work on.
 She felt they were approachable and there if she needed anything.
 All in all a very successful transition into secondary school with her being very happy at her new school.’

-‘My daughter got on very well with the Nurture 4 Wellbeing programme, It is great that the school introduced this program to nurture students.’
+‘My daughter got on very well with the Nurture 4 Wellbeing programme, it is great that the school introduced this program to nurture students.’